hallvman/Master_Thesis/README.md

 python3 main.py
 ```

-## Here is all the information that are necessary in order to set up the databse in combination with docker for the private and public clouds.
+## Installation of Docker in combination with the process of setting up the MySQL database

 1. Install docker